• Skip to primary navigation

 What's The Difference Between Hibachi and Teppanyaki Style Cooking?

 If hibachi grilling is done over a grate, what cooking style is done at the Japanese steakhouses we all love??
-The iron griddle flat cooking surface, also done over an open flame (most commonly fueled with propane) is actually teppanyaki-style cooking.
+The iron griddle flat cooking surface, also done over an open flame (most commonly fueled with propane), is teppanyaki-style.

 What Type Of Noodles Are Used For Hibachi Noodles?